-L5 nerve root runs on top of sacral ala whereas S1-S4 nerve roots are transmitted through the sacral foramina.
+L5 nerve root runs on top of the sacral ala whereas S1-S4 nerve roots are transmitted through the sacral foramina.
 S2-S5 nerve roots perianal sensation and function to control anal sphincter tone and voluntary control.
-In addition these function to maintain bulbocavernosus reflex.
+In addition, these function to maintain bulbocavernosus reflex.

 Classification of Sacral Fractures

 Zone 1 fractures are sacral fractures lateral to foramina.
-These are most common fractures and associated with nerve injury in 5%.
-Usually, L5 nerve root is affected.
+These are most common fractures and associated with the nerve injury in 5%.
+Usually, the L5 nerve root is affected.

 These are the fractures through foramina.
-These fractures could be stable or unstable and are associated with increased increased risk of nonunion and poor functional outcome
+These fractures could be stable or unstable and are associated with an increased risk of nonunion and poor functional outcome

 There is a kyphotic angulation at the fracture.

 Fractures have both kyphosis and partial anterior translation.

 Fractures have kyphosis along with a complete translation.